 Steel strapping is strong and has little to no tension loss.
 It is good for pallet loads and bundles that weigh more than two tonnes and for containing pallet loads that are likely to be loaded and unloaded multiple times.

-The weakest part of the strapping is where it is joined together.
+The weakest part of the strapping is in the join.
 Buckle joins are equal to less than half the break strength of the strap.
 Friction welds done by a power tool produces a joint stronger than 80%.
 It’s important to know the break strength variations of your joins so you can use the right strapping, buckles and joiners for the load you are shipping.

-Polypropylene strap is applied with either hand manual or powered hand tools and sealed with buckles.
+- Polypropylene strap is applied with either manual or powered hand tools and sealed with buckles.

 PET strapping is used on pallet loads because it is the stronger of the two.
 It is considered the steel strapping alternative.
 PP strapping is used on smaller and lighter loads such as carton sealing because it has the lowest break strength.